Sexuality in South America: Gender identities

 South American countries that previously had special categories for people who did not identify as male or female in pre-Columbian times (with the Omeguitt and the Muxes) seem to be returning to this model.
 Indeed, several countries now recognise the existence of non-binary people.

 Since 1 March, a decision of the Colombian Supreme Court recognises the right of a citizen to have the word "non-binary" on the national identity card.
 The decision also obliges the Colombian State to open this possibility to any person who requests it within six months.

 Colombia is thus the third South American country to officially allow non-binary identification on a voluntary basis, after Argentina and Uruguay.
 Chile is another country where this possibility is reserved for intersex people "by birth".

 Despite these legal advances, LGBTI+ people in South America still suffer from multiple discriminations, they remain the target of violence (verbal and physical) and experience more precarious living conditions than the rest of the population, this is particularly true for transgender and non-binary people.

 Reproductive Rights

 Sexuality and reproductive rights remain major issues in the politics of various South American countries.
 Indeed, the continent is deeply divided between the traditionalist Catholic religion (South America has the largest number of Catholic believers in the world) and the upheavals of the LGBT+ and feminist movements calling for more freedoms and rights.

 Tensions arise in particular around the issue of reproductive rights, access to contraception and the right to abortion.

 In March 2021, thousands of demonstrators took to the streets of their cities in Peru, El Salvador, Ecuador, Chile and Colombia to demand the legalisation of voluntary termination of pregnancy.
 The symbol of this struggle has become the Green scarf.

-For more informations, see the page on Reproductive rigths in Latin America.
+For more informations, see the page on Reproductive rights in Latin America.